judapies/Homeware/Database/README.md

 ## Devices

-In this section there are all devices associated with the user, for example lights, thermostats, washers, fans, ...
+In this section are all devices associated with the user, for example lights, thermostats, washers, fans, ...

 Each devices must follow the JSON structure define by Google.